joachim-n/drupal-core-development-project/README.md

 - a clean git clone of Drupal core.
 - Composer dependencies of Drupal core are installed, so Drupal can be installed and run as normal.
-- other Composer packages you might want, such as Drush, can be installed too, but don't affect the composer files that are part of Drupal core.
+- other Composer packages you might want, such as Drush, Devel module, and Admin Toolbar moduke, can be installed too, but don't affect the composer files that are part of Drupal core.

 ## Instructions